21 people found this helpful

 3. How to clean the kitchen cupboards

-The easiest way to keep the kitchen hygienic between cleans is to spot clean as you go, so keep a roll of kitchen paper, like Plenty Original, handy.
+The easiest way to keep the kitchen hygienic between cleans is to try and spot clean as you go, so keep a roll of kitchen paper, like Plenty Original, handy.
 It’s extra absorbent, so it’s ideal for soaking up spills.

 4. Clean out the fridge